AuroraÕs Tale

 Two hours later, the last ÕWarrior scrabbled into a blind gully and, realizing its mistake, tried to reverse course without sufficiently reducing speed.
 All it achieved was to turn itself halfway around before crunching into the soft gully wall.

 By sheer chance this brought the barrel directly into line with the triangle of flesh on the approaching ViragoÕs chest.
-The Arion gunner saw his only opportunity and depressed the trigger.
+The Aurean gunner saw his only opportunity and depressed the trigger.

 His gun coughed and the shell exploded, hot fragments lodging in AuroraÕs exposed cleavage; but she didnÕt even change her stride.